-- Much of the most virulent malware out there has been deployed to facilitate spamming, and that spam-related malware is notorious for generating large numbers of DNS queries for MX host information (so the spamware can determine where it should connect to dump its spam). - Spam related malware may also refer to upstream command and control hosts by their FQDNs, thereby making it possible for the miscreants to repoint their malware's command and control host from one dotted quad to another, should the system currently "hosting" their C&C get filtered or cleaned up. - At the same time that malware critically relies on DNS, ironically other malware may also be actively working to interfere with legitimate DNS uses.
+- Much of the most virulent malware out there has been deployed to facilitate spamming, and spam-related malware is notorious for generating large numbers of DNS queries for MX host information (so the spamware can determine where it should connect to deliver its spam). - Spam related malware may also refer to its upstream command and control hosts using their FQDNs, thereby making it possible for the miscreants to repoint their malware's command and control host from one dotted quad to another should the systems currently "hosting" their C&Cs get filtered or cleaned up. - At the same time that malware critically relies on DNS, ironically other malware may also be actively working to block or interfere with legitimate DNS uses.